DuendeSoftware/BFF/README.md

 ### Where can I get it?

-[Duende.BFF](https://www.nuget.org/packages/Duende.BFF) is a Nuget Package and is currently in Preview 1.
+[Duende.BFF](https://www.nuget.org/packages/Duende.BFF) is a NuGet Package and is currently in Release Candidate 3.
 We also added a template for the .NET CLI [here](https://github.com/DuendeSoftware/IdentityServer.Templates).
 Source code and samples can be found [here](https://github.com/DuendeSoftware/BFF).

 We would love to get your [feedback](https://github.com/DuendeSoftware/IdentityServer/discussions) and plan to release v1 around May.